-Before Your MRI Scan
+Before your MRI Scan

-Because of the magnetic field, you will be asked to leave some items outside the scan room in a secure locker including: coins, credit cards, jewelry, glasses, watches, hair pins/wigs, wallets, cell phones, and/or purses.

-Important Information You may be asked to remove makeup, dentures and hearing aids.
+Because of the magnetic field, you will be asked to leave some items outside the scan room in a secure locker.
+These items include coins, credit cards, jewelry, glasses, watches, hair pins/wigs, wallets, cell phones, and/or purses.
+You may also be asked to remove makeup, dentures and hearing aids.

-You will be asked if you have had brain, ear, heart, or other surgeries, or any of the following: Pacemaker, Neurostimulators, Aneurysm Clips, Infusion Device, Metal fragments in your eye, Shrapnel, Heart Valves.
-If you are pregnant, please notify your physician and/or the staff at The MRI Center @ OSTC.
-Please check with your physician if you’re uncertain about any of the above mentioned items.
+You will be asked if you have had brain, ear, heart, other surgeries, or any of the following: Pacemaker, Neurostimulators, Aneurysm Clips, Infusion Device, Metal fragments in your eye, Shrapnel, Heart Valves, or any other surgical implants.
+Please check with us if you’re uncertain about any of the aforementioned items.

-During Your MRI Scan
+During your MRI Scan

-After Your MRI Scan
+After your MRI Scan

 Because there are no side effects, you may leave immediately following the procedure.
 The radiologist will study the magnetic resonance images and report the results to your physician.
 Our goal is to have this information to your doctor by the next business day.
 Your doctor will schedule a time with you to discuss the results of your MRI exam.